 Ohtani connected on his second pinch-hit homer of the season in Saturday’s win.
 He’s the first Angels player with two pinch homers in a season since Russell Branyan in 2011.
 The two-way Japanese star has reached in eight of 17 pinch-hit appearances.

 “Shohei is as prepared as any player I’ve seen, even more so,” Scioscia said.
 “But pinch-hitting is different than going up there and having four at-bats against a pitcher.
 There’s less margin of error as far as when you miss a pitch that you should hit.
 He’s been terrific.”

 Angels: Ohtani threw 20 pitches Saturday in his third bullpen session in eight days.
 The right-hander is expected to face hitters at the club’s minor league facility in Arizona this week.
 Ohtani hasn’t pitched since June 6 because of a ligament sprain in his right elbow.

-Rangers: Manager Jeff Banister said the club would wait until after flying to Oakland to determine when 45-year-old right-hander Bartolo Colon will make his next start.
+Rangers: Banister said the club would wait until after flying to Oakland to determine whether 45-year-old right-hander Bartolo Colon can start the opener of the series against the Athletics on Monday.
 Colon was scratched from Sunday’s scheduled start because of back stiffness.